t4kaha00/Company-Project-2-Cajo/README.md

  Passing the image files through different functions is not possible.
  The canvas and the image preview was hindering the back and forth sequential order.
 Fixed be using a boolean variable.

-4) -BoxGeometry Issues (3 hours)
+4) 	BoxGeometry Issues (3 hours)
-   -Three.js library import and Boxgeometry solving(3 hours) -Validating function for the file to check if its JPG ( 4 hours) -Single image file creation and edit (3 hours) -Sequential order implementation (3 hours) -Juggling between canvas and the main image preview (4 hours)
+   	Three.js library import and Boxgeometry solving(3 hours) Validating function for the file to check if its JPG ( 4 hours) Single image file creation and edit (3 hours) Sequential order implementation (3 hours)
+	Juggling between canvas and the main image preview (4 hours)